 If you enjoy watching guys walking down the street, head to Des Gars dans la Cuisine (72 Rue Vieille du Temple, 3ème) where Gil and Jean-Jacques will be more than happy to welcome you to their restaurant.
 If you want some absolute originality, go and discover the evocative 'DSK', a specialty burger offered at Tata Burger (54 Rue Sainte-Croix de la Bretonnerie).
 This is a popular gay restaurant in the heart of Le Marais, serving up top-notch burgers on explicitly-printed placemats.
 Enjoy pop anthems played thorughout, and exchange banter with the friendly waiters.

 Once your stomach is full, finish up your shopping with some sexy underwear at Les Dessous d’Apollon (8 Rue de Moussy).
 You’ll find all your favorite brands, from Andrew Christian to Garçon Français.

 The best gay bars in Paris

-Now it’s time to immerse yourself in the nightlife the Marais has to offer!
+Now it’s time to immerse yourself in the gay nightlife Le Marais has to offer!
 For an aperitif, start at one of the many wine bars such as Le Barav (6 Rue Charles-François Dupuis).
 To continue the adventure, head to the Cox, a pillar of the Marais, or Open Café for its happy hour.
 Just don’t expect to find a seat on the packed terrace...

 After you’ve recovered from your night out, head to Marché des Enfants Rouges (Rue de Bretagne), the oldest outdoor food market in Paris.
 Here we suggest grabbing brunch, a popular activity amongst Parisians.
 This is scenically positioned on the fringe of the main Paris gay area, and it offers a slightly calmer ambiance.
 Outdoor seating is the vibe here, so be sure to check the weather before visiting!